zorikg/RED-ACE/README.md

 ![alt text](https://github.com/zorikg/RED-ACE/blob/main/figures/tagger.png)

-Our AED pipeline first quantizesthe confidence scores into integers and then feeds the quantized scores with the transcribed text into the modified BERT encoder.
+Our AED pipeline first quantizes the confidence scores into integers and then feeds the quantized scores with the transcribed text into the modified BERT encoder.

 ![alt text](https://github.com/zorikg/RED-ACE/blob/main/figures/diagram.png)